 Dear Wisconsin Graduate,

-As dean of this remarkable law school, I wanted to share some of what I have learned from you over the past months.
-I’ve had the pleasure of meeting our graduates at formal events and casual events, in the state of Wisconsin and in the region.
+As dean of this remarkable law school, I wanted to share some of what I have learned from you over the past several years.
+I’ve had the pleasure of meeting our graduates at formal events and casual events, in the state of Wisconsin and throughout the country.

 We will work tirelessly to sustain the hallmarks of the University of